 Every Christmas, many gifts are given and received.
 You can write Christmas thank you notes to share your gratitude and appreciation.

-Below you will find frequently asked questions, tips, a Christmas Thank You Note Template example messages for how to say thank you for Christmas gifts, money, gift cards and more.
+Below, you will find frequently asked questions, tips, a Christmas Thank You Note Template, and example messages for saying thank you for Christmas gifts, money, gift cards, and more.

 Q. Should children living at home with their parent(s) or caretaker write thank-you notes to them?

 A. No, this is not necessary.
-The kids can give verbal thanks for their gifts when living with their parents.
+When living with their parents, the kids can give verbal thanks for their gifts.
 Of course, they still can if they want to, but parents do not need to ask them to do so.
 I confirmed this with my family members who have children.

 Q. Who should you write thank you notes to for Christmas gifts?